-Schools do not need to wait for an Ofsted inspection recommendation to seek an external review of the Pupil Premium or their governance arrangements.
-Local authorities may themselves consider issuing such recommendations where they have concerns about the quality of a school's performance and governance, before considering more formal intervention.
+Schools do not need to wait for an Ofsted inspection recommendation to seek an external review of the Pupil Premium.
+Local authorities may themselves consider issuing such a recommendation where they have concerns about the quality of a school's performance, before considering more formal intervention.
 Guidance is available from the National College for Teaching and Leadership on commissioning and conducting such external reviews.